Trump Wants to Destroy All Academia, Not Just the Woke Parts

 My first book, “Kingdom Coming: The Rise of Christian Nationalism,” was about religious authoritarianism in American politics, a subject I’ve been reporting on ever since.
 It was a finalist for the Helen Bernstein Award for Excellence in Journalism.
 After that, I traveled to countries including India, Ethiopia, Nicaragua, and Poland to write “The Means of Reproduction: Sex, Power and the Future of the World,” a book about global battles over gender and reproductive rights, which won the J. Anthony Lukas Work-In-Progress Award and the Ernesta Drinker Ballard Book Prize.
 Next, in a detour from politics, I wrote “The Goddess Pose,” a book about wellness culture and the long Western fascination with Eastern spirituality as refracted through the story of the peripatetic Russian yoga evangelist Indra Devi.

 In 2018, I was part of a team that won the Pulitzer Prize for public service for reporting on issues of workplace sexual harassment.
-That year I also won a Front Page Award from the Newswomen’s Club of New York for opinion/criticism.
+That year, and again in 2024, I won a Front Page Award from the Newswomen’s Club of New York for opinion/criticism.
 In 2020, I won the Hillman Prize for opinion and analysis.

 I grew up near Buffalo, New York, earned my undergraduate degree at the State University of New York at Buffalo, and then received a masters of journalism at the University of California, Berkeley.
 I’m an on-air contributor at MSNBC and live with my family in Brooklyn.